 The National Training Framework (NTF) was also introduced as a part of the AQF and provides a national level of competency standards, assessment guidelines and qualifications by way of government endorsed Training Packages.
 Australian industry is an active participant in maintaining the two Frameworks to ensure training meets the standards required by industry.
 Legislation makes it a requirement that all AQF vocational education and training qualifications be listed on the National Register, training.gov.au.

-The Advanced Diploma of Western Herbal Medicine (WHM) is a nationally accredited qualification included in the Health Training Package.
-This qualification provides graduates with a broad knowledge and skills for the highly skilled work required of a herbalist.
-It is the professional entry point into the industry and provides a pathway to higher education within the AQF, such as the Bachelor of Complementary Health or post graduate research.
+The Advanced Diploma of Western Herbal Medicine (WHM) was the nationally accredited qualification included in the Health Training Package.
+The professional entry qualification is now at a Bachelors level and provides graduates with a broad knowledge and skills for the highly skilled work required of a herbalist.
+The Bachelors provides a pathway to higher education within the AQF, such as post graduate research.
 Certificates of herbal medicine issued by some businesses are not a part of either of the government accredited Frameworks, nor are they recognised by professional industry bodies.

 A graduate of the Advanced Diploma of WHM will have covered a substantial range of herbal medicine (a minimum of 130 herbs) as well as the skills required to operate a herbal dispensary and perform western herbal medicine health assessments for humans.
 There are 21 units of competency required for award of this qualification.
 There are only nine registered training organisations approved to deliver this course and accredited with the professional industry body, the National Herbalists Association of Australia (NHAA).

 The Graduate Diploma of Veterinary Western Herbal Medicine is the accredited course within the AQF providing advanced knowledge and skills for professional western herbal medicine for animals.
 The only currently registered training organisation approved nationally to deliver this course is the College of Integrative Veterinary Therapies Pty Ltd.